apache/kylin/website/_docs/install/kylin_cluster.md

 For better stability and optimal performance, it is recommended to perform a read-write separation deployment, deploying Kylin on two clusters as follows:

-* A Hadoop cluster used to *Cube build*, which can be a large cluster shared with other applications;
+* A Hadoop cluster used for *Cube build*, which can be a large cluster shared with other applications;
-* An HBase cluster used to *SQL query*.
+* An HBase cluster used for *SQL query*.
 Usually this cluster is configured for Kylin.
 The number of nodes does not need to be as many as Hadoop clusters.
 HBase configuration can be optimized for Kylin Cube read-only features.

 This deployment strategy is the best deployment solution for the production environment.
 For how to perform read-write separation deployment, please refer to [Deploy Apache Kylin with Standalone HBase Cluster](/blog/2016/06/10/standalone-hbase-cluster/) .